denten-books/plain-text/main.md

 );
 ```

+This piece of code exists in its Platonic ideal *before* the physical artifact.
+As costs of reproduction approach zero, so does the line between an object and
+its description.
+Imagine a world where to think "gun" is also to seamlessly
+bring one into existence.
+The erosion of boundaries between object and idea has
-The movement from physical to textual has a pronounced effect on the governance
+a pronounced effect on the governance of goods, felt precisely at the
-of goods, felt precisely at the distinction between autographic and allographic
+distinction between the autographic and the allographic.
+Governments currently
-works.
-Governments regulate the manufacture and the distribution of guns as
+regulate the manufacture and the distribution of guns as artifacts, but how
-artifacts, but how does one regulate guns as texts and ideas?
-Any such effort
+does one regulate guns as texts and ideas?
+Any such effort amounts to
-amounts to censorship.
-Yet, in the age of mechanical reproduction the
-distinction between idea and artifact narrows dramatically.
-What was regulated
-under the regime of property law, now increasingly falls under the regime of
+censorship.
+What was first regulated under the regime of property law, now
-intellectual property and rights to speech.
-When both guns and books are
+increasingly falls under the regimes of intellectual property and rights to
-reduced to text, we can reasonably expect to carry out our book and gun trades
-by email.
+speech.
+Where does that leave the practice of textual criticism?
+In such a
+world there can be no distinction between works and texts.

 [^ln11-counter]: A documentary on counterfeit goods produced by BBC4
 interviews Christophe Zimmerman, Senior Technical Officer at World Customs